Internet Connectivity, News Consumption, and Algorithmic Literacy: A Global Perspective

 Key Findings

-Reliance on Online Social Networks (OSNs) for News
+Reliance on OSNs for News

 Connectivity significantly shapes how users approach news consumption on OSNs.
 In high-connectivity countries like the U.S. and U.K., users exhibit lower reliance on OSNs for news.
 This trend may reflect higher levels of algorithmic literacy, critical thinking, and awareness of misinformation risks.
 Conversely, in India and South Africa, where connectivity is less robust, younger and more educated users reported a stronger reliance on OSNs for news, suggesting these platforms serve as a primary information source in contexts with fewer traditional alternatives.Avoiding Echo Chambers